 Setting up a business structure

-If you are starting a small business, you will need to work out which type of business structure to use.
-We explain the benefits and disadvantages of different types of business structures.
+Starting up a small business?
+Then you will need to decide which type of business structure is going to be best suited to your needs.
+Here are the main benefits and disadvantages of the different business structures types.

 There are four (4) standard structures to choose from: